matter-labs/zksync-lite-docs/docs/dev/events.md

 The feature is currently available only on the mainnet, the Ropsten and Rinkeby testnet.
 The API is not yet fully stabilized and may change in the future.

-Make sure, you have selected correct WebSocket (Required) and Provider (Optional)*.
+Make sure, you have selected correct WebSocket (Required) for Network (Optional)*.
 ```
-            WebSocket               Provider
+            WebSocket               Network
 wss://ropsten-events.zkscan.io  -   ropsten
 wss://events.zksync.io/         -   mainnet
 wss://rinkeby-events.zksync.io/ -   rinkeby